Legacy Migration

 Data quality decay

 Legacy databases accumulate inconsistencies over years.
 Nullable fields that should be required.
 Duplicate records with slightly different spellings.
 Date formats that changed partway through 2012 when someone updated the input form.
+This is the technical debt that compounds silently in every long-lived system.
 A migration plan that ignores data quality will import these problems into the new system.

 Integration dependencies nobody mapped